surajkarki66/initdemy-authentication-PENN-Stack/README.md

 ## Steps

 - Make sure to have ESLint installed and set as default formatter
-- Run `yarn i` or `npm i` inside the client folder before starting the server.
+- Run `yarn install ` or `npm i` inside the client folder before starting the server.
 - create .env.local file.
 See example below.

 ```